Disallowance and reservation in Canada: 1881–1896: Macdonald, Abbot, Thompson, Bowell and Tupper

 Macdonald's government changed its view on reservation, and in November 1882 created a new standard for reservation to prevent situations of reservation by lieutenant governors on the advice of provincial cabinet.
-While these standards do not appear to have been forwarded to lieutenant governors until 1887.
-The new instructions reiterated that lieutenant governors authority for reservation was to be exercised as Dominion officers accountable to the governor general, not provincial cabinet, and further outlined a policy where the federal government preferred to deal with provincial enactments through disallowance if necessary, not reservation.
+However, these standards do not appear to have been forwarded to lieutenant governors until 1887.
+The new instructions reiterated that lieutenant governors authority for reservation was to be exercised as Dominion officers accountable to the governor general, not provincial cabinet, and further outlined a policy where the federal government preferred to deal with provincial acts through disallowance if necessary, not reservation.
 The practice of lieutenant governors reserving bills without instruction from the governor general continued, and was often met with the governor general reiterating this policy back to the lieutenant governor.
 La Forest notes that fewer bills were reserved after 1882, and those that were reserved did not receive assent from the governor general.
-Instead the federal government referred the bills back to the respective Legislature to be passed again.
+Instead, the federal government referred the bills back to the respective legislature to be passed again.